-Each of the Manager, the Transaction Administrator or the Fund Administrator may retire from its appointment under the Management Agreement with respect to the Issuer and the Asset-Owning Companies at any time by giving not less than 90 days' prior written notice to that effect to the Issuer and the Asset-Owning Companies without providing any reason therefor provided that the retirement of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall not be effective until a Substitute Service Provider (whose appointment as Manager, Transaction Administrator or Fund Administrator (as the case may be) would not cause the downgrade of the then prevailing rating by any Rating Agency of the Most Senior Class of outstanding Bonds) is appointed by each of the Issuer and the Asset-Owning Companies and has agreed to perform the duties and obligations of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) under the Management Agreement.
+Each of the Manager, the Transaction Administrator or the Fund Administrator may retire from its appointment under the Management Agreement with respect to the Issuer and the Asset-Owning Company at any time by giving not less than 90 days' prior written notice to that effect to the Issuer and the Asset-Owning Company without providing any reason therefor provided that the retirement of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall not be effective until a Substitute Service Provider (in respect of whose appointment as Manager, Transaction Administrator or Fund Administrator (as the case may be) the Issuer has not been notified by any Rating Agency (within ten Relevant Business Days after being informed of the same) would cause the downgrade of the then prevailing rating by such Rating Agency of the Most Senior Class of outstanding Bonds) is appointed by each of the Issuer and the Asset-Owning Company and has agreed to perform the duties and obligations of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) under the Management Agreement.

-In the event that the Issuer and the Asset-Owning Companies do not appoint a substitute Manager, substitute Transaction Administrator or substitute Fund Administrator (as the case may be) within 90 days after receipt of the Manager's, Transaction Administrator's or the Fund Administrator's notice of retirement, the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) may select a Substitute Service Provider (who is agreeable to being appointed as the Manager, Transaction Administrator or Fund Administrator (as the case may be) under the Management Agreement and whose appointment as Manager, Transaction Administrator or Fund Administrator (as the case may be) would not cause the downgrade of the then prevailing rating by any Rating Agency of the Most Senior Class of outstanding Bonds (as confirmed by the Issuer and the Asset-Owning Companies after liaising with such Rating Agency)) and the Issuer and the Asset-Owning Companies shall appoint such Substitute Service Provider as soon as reasonably practicable (and, for the avoidance of doubt, the retirement of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall not be effective until such substitute Manager, substitute Transaction Administrator or substitute Fund Administrator (as the case may be) has been so appointed).
+In the event that the Issuer and the Asset-Owning Company do not appoint a substitute Manager, substitute Transaction Administrator or substitute Fund Administrator (as the case may be) within 90 days after receipt of the Manager's, Transaction Administrator's or the Fund Administrator's notice of retirement, the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) may select a Substitute Service Provider (who is agreeable to being appointed as the Manager, Transaction Administrator or Fund Administrator (as the case may be) under the Management Agreement and in respect of whose appointment as Manager, Transaction Administrator or Fund Administrator (as the case may be) the Issuer has not been notified by any Rating Agency (within ten Relevant Business Days after being informed of the same) would cause the downgrade of the then prevailing rating by such Rating Agency of the Most Senior Class of outstanding Bonds) and the Issuer and the Asset-Owning Company shall appoint such Substitute Service Provider as soon as reasonably practicable (and, for the avoidance of doubt, the retirement of the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall not be effective until such substitute Manager, substitute Transaction Administrator or substitute Fund Administrator (as the case may be) has been so appointed).

-Upon giving the notice of retirement, the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall use commercially reasonable efforts to assist each of the Issuer and the Asset-Owning Companies in the appointment of a Substitute Service Provider (as Manager, Transaction Administrator or Fund Administrator (as the case may be)) as soon as reasonably practicable and the Issuer and the Asset-Owning Companies shall use commercially reasonable efforts to appoint a Substitute Service Provider (as Manager, Transaction Administrator or Fund Administrator (as the case may be)).
+Upon giving the notice of retirement, the Manager, the Transaction Administrator or the Fund Administrator (as the case may be) shall use commercially reasonable efforts to assist each of the

+Issuer and the Asset-Owning Company in the appointment of a Substitute Service Provider (as Manager, Transaction Administrator or Fund Administrator (as the case may be)) as soon as reasonably practicable and the Issuer and the Asset-Owning Company shall use commercially reasonable efforts to appoint a Substitute Service Provider (as Manager, Transaction Administrator or Fund Administrator (as the case may be)).